indradhanush/indradhanush.github.io/_posts/blog/2017-04-06-i-forget-things-easily.md

 1. It is much harder to map my personal life's TODO's on a board.
 Both over generalization and compartmentalization will kill this approach.
 2. At work I have access to my laptop all the time and it is very easy to note down things as they come.
-This is does not stand true for my personal life as a result I fail to note important things down on the trello board when I do not have access to my laptop.
+This does not stand true for my personal life as a result I fail to note important things down on the trello board when I do not have access to my laptop.